Genre: Love Story

 Neither of them spoke much in the car and Sarah wondered if this was going to be a long evening.
 It won’t be boring with Brian would it?
 He looked charming in a navy-blue jacket and t-shirt, Sarah loved that he had made an effort.

 The Lobster Grill smelled like garlic, fresh bread and butter.
 It was heavenly.
-Sarah felt so excited, it was so long since she had been out in the evening.
+Sarah was excited, it was so long since she had been out in the evening.
 Smiling they both ordered garlicky lobster rolls and fresh salad.
 Sarah sipped her crisp wine, enjoying herself despite her shyness and the fact that the conversation was stilted.

-Eventually Brian took her hand, “I’m sorry if I’m a bit quiet, I haven’t dated since, well since…” he stopped.
+“I’m sorry if I’m a bit quiet, I haven’t dated since, well since…” he stopped.
 Sarah gave his hand a quick squeeze “me neither” she admitted smiling.

 “Cheers” Brian said and they touched glasses, each feeling a bit more relaxed.
 They chit-chatted away barely noticing how the time was flying.
 Each getting and giving a bit more of each other than they planned.
 The food was outstanding, the wine cold and the evening perfect.